Ghanim Bin Saad Al Saad: Career

+From 2008 to 2011, Al Saad was CEO and Board member of Qatari Diar.
+He was chairman of the Qatar Railways Company for 2010–2011.
+He was a member of the Qatar-Bahrain Causeway Committee.

+Al Saad joined the General Assembly of Qatar Charity in 2001, and he was its Chairman from 2010 to 2013.

 Al Saad ranks number 12 on the CEO Middle East Property Power List.
 He was featured at number 27 on the Arabian Business Qatar Power List of 2012.
 Al Saad has also received the title of ‘Datuk’, the Malaysian equivalent of a British peerage, from the King of Malaysia.

+Al Saad is Chairman of the energy companies Oryx Group and LAMAT.
+Al Saad is an anchor investor in Pont Capital.